donaldheppner/donaldheppner.github.io/_posts/2020-05-14-microservices-and-etl.md

   - architecture
   - microservices
   - ETL
-  - Data API
+  - data API
-  - Analytics
+  - analytics
-  - Data Swamp
+  - data swamp
-  - Data Lake
+  - data lake
   - DDD
 excerpt: |
   Traditional ETL is an anti-pattern when it comes to decoupling.
 What are alternatives